SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 # SKYBIT Keyless Deployment of Smart Contracts
 ## Introduction
 This repository is for anyone who wants to **deploy smart contracts to the same address** on multiple Ethereum-Virtual-Machine (EVM)-based blockchains.
 There are many ways to achieve this, but there can be pitfalls depending on which path you take (see the section [Problems that this tool solves](#problems-that-this-tool-solves) for details).
 It's important to consider your options before you start any deployments to a live blockchain, as it'd be **difficult to switch later** after realizing that you had made a bad decision, especially if many users are already using the contracts that you had deployed.

 This repository offers scripts to perform *keyless* smart contract deployment, in which a contract is deployed from a **single-use account** that nobody owns and whose **private keys are unknown and not needed**.
 Regardless of who does the deployment, as long as the transaction bytecode remains the same, the contract will always get the same address on any EVM blockchain.
-This method is described in the [ERC-1820: Pseudo-introspection Registry Contract](https://eips.ethereum.org/EIPS/eip-1820#deployment-method) Ethereum standard in which the registry contract is deployed to an expected predetermined address.
+This method is described in the [ERC-1820: Pseudo-introspection Registry Contract](https://eips.ethereum.org/EIPS/eip-1820#deployment-method) Ethereum standard in which the registry contract is deployed keylessly to an expected predetermined address.

 The two main options of using keyless deployment are:
 - Use a **factory contract that had been deployed keylessly** to deploy your contracts;
 	- If the factory contract doesn't yet exist on any blockchains that you want to use, first deploy it yourself keylessly, then use it.
-The factory contract will have the same address as on the other blockchains because of keyless deployment.
+The factory contract will have the same address as on the other blockchains, regardless of who deployed them, because of keyless deployment.
 	- You must use the same factory having same addresses on each blockchain in order to achieve the same addresses for your contracts across all EVM-based blockchains.
+	- Usually you also need to use the factory from the same account.
 - **Deploy your contracts keylessly** (without using any factory) onto all blockchains.
   - The advantage is that you won't have to safeguard the private key for future deployments, as any account can initiate the deployment.
-  - As anyone could initiate the deployment of your contract, there may be security considerations e.g. if administrator privileges need to be assigned on deployment.
+  - This is mainly suitable for purely public contracts that don't have privileged access (e.g. factory contracts).
+If administrator privileges need to be assigned in your contract on deployment, it would be unsuitable, in which case use the previous option instead.
   - This is more expensive and complicated than other methods.
   - You must keep the code and constructor arguments unchanged to get the same address.